asma675/gdg-frontend-Asma/README.md

 # GDG Front‑end Challenge

-A small, readable React project using Vite and Tailwind.
+This project implements the GDG homepage challenge using React, Vite, and Tailwind CSS.
+It’s built to be simple, fast, and easy to extend.
 The homepage follows the provided Figma structure and includes a simple backend check.

 ## Getting started